Oracle provides a function called

 END random_uuid;

-The function uses the package dbms_crypto to generate 16 random bytes and sets the high nibble of the 7th byte (starting with 1) to 0100b (see 4.1.3. in RFC 4122).
-This is done with the binary functions from the utl_raw package.
-It might be necessary to grant the execute permission for the dbms_crypto package:
+to generate 16 random bytes and sets the high nibble of the 7th byte (starting with 1) to 0100b (see 4.1.3. in RFC 4122).
+This is done with the binary functions from the

 grant execute on sys.dbms_crypto to random_uuid_user;

-This is a result of a StackExchange question.
+This is a result of a StackExchange